Tourist Places to Visit Near Indore Within 200 km: My Favorite Day Trips & Weekend Getaways

 • Trek through the Kalakund forest trails, perfect for a 2–3 hour nature walk.

-• Visit after monsoon to see streams, small waterfalls and lush greenery.
+• Visit after the monsoon to see streams, small waterfalls, and lush greenery.

 • Camp with local operators who set up tents and bonfires in the forest.